GNDR-WOMEN'S STUDIES

 3 Credits (3)

 Portrayal and participation of women in mass media from colonial to contemporary times.
-Same as JOUR 380.
-May be repeated up to 3 credits.
+Taught with JOUR 380.

 GNDR 359.
 Psychology of Gender